Automated Daily Income is a program I not only purchased, but after refunding it, ran into it again and again while doing other program reviews.

 If you pay that, you will go further into MOBE and eventually be offered even more expensive up-sells that make that dwarf that $2,000 figure.

-So where exactly does ADI fit into MOBE?
+So where exactly does Automated Daily Income fit in with MOBE?

-Well the owner of that program promotes MOBE and when you pay the $49 (you may have guessed it already), then you are basically a starting member of MOBE and I’ll tell you what:
+Well the owner of that program promoted MOBE and when you paid the $49 (you may have guessed it already), then you basically became a starting member of MOBE and I’ll tell you what: